TL;DR

 Driving traffic to your website

-From a purely numbers and metrics angle, your brand recognition activities on social media drive clicks to your website.
+From a purely numbers-and-metrics angle, your brand recognition activities on social media drive clicks to your website.
 And when it comes to the next item, SEO, this is crucial.
 Post about your products and include a link to the product page.
 Then, tweet links to your latest blog post.
 Then post an industry update that links to a pillar page showcasing thought leadership in that industry.

 SEO juice

 Google loves an active social media presence.
 That's the bottom line here.
-You need to keep SEO in mind no matter what web activity you're undertaking in the name of your new company.
+You need to keep SEO in mind, no matter what web activity you're undertaking in the name of your new company.
 Google's latest algorithm heavily emphasizes what they call "domain authority."
 While they aren't known for releasing details about their algorithms, we know that Google combines all activity under your brand name into account.
-This includes mentions on the big social platforms, mentions on authoritative sites, and content that places you as a trusted source of information on your sector.
+This includes mentions on the big social platforms, mentions on authoritative sites, and content that places you as a trusted source of information in your sector.

 So...is it Free or Not?